SathyajithNairT/Video-API-Django/README.md

-Built using Django, this API provides test video.
+Built using Django, this is a video API.